aws/aws-cdk-rfcs/text/0510-dynamodb-global-table.md

 * **API Bar Raiser**: @rix0rrr

 Users will now be able to replicate their DynamoDB table to multiple regions using the Global Table L2 construct.
-This feature will be using the CloudFormation resource for global table and users will no longer need to rely custom resources for provisioning global tables.
+This feature will be using the CloudFormation resource for global table and users will no longer need to rely on custom resources for provisioning global tables.

 ## Working Backwards

 The following is ReadMe for DynamoDB Global Table.

 __NOTE:__ This just includes properties that are different from the Table construct.
-For an in detailed comparision between properties, take a look at the [appendix](#difference-between-tableprops-and-globaltableprops).
+For an in detailed comparison between properties, take a look at the [appendix](#difference-between-tableprops-and-globaltableprops).

 ### DynamoDB Global Table